leangjia/blender_docs/manual/scene_layout/object/editing/delete.rst

    :Menu:      :menuselection:`Object --> Delete`
    :Hotkey:    :kbd:`X` or :kbd:`Delete`

-The selected objects are deleted from the scene.
+Delete the selected objects from the current scene.

-Delete Globally
+.. admonition:: Reference
+   :class: refbox

+   :Mode:      Object Mode
+   :Menu:      :menuselection:`Object --> Delete Globally`
+   :Hotkey:    :kbd:`Shift-X` or :kbd:`Shift-Delete`

-   Delete the selected objects from all scenes.
+Delete the selected objects from all scenes, and any other possible usages (like e.g. from a shading node).